fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/New-ServiceFabricNodeConfiguration.md

 ## OUTPUTS

 ###
-**New-ServiceFabricNodeConfiguration** returns status information as a string value.
+**New-ServiceFabricNodeConfiguration** returns the status of this operation as a string value.
+This can be an error message.

 ## NOTES